-In the Nursery we plan a coherent, inspiring and developmentally appropriate curriculum for our youngest learners, constructed from the statutory Early Years Foundation Stage (2021), studying some of the similar themes as the Reception classes where possible to enable collaboration learning.
-We have high expectations of our children and view them as strong, powerful and curious learners.
-Through those moments of curiosity, puzzlement, effort or interest, the skilful adults scaffold learning and add intellectual challenge through pondering, questioning and researching together.

-By using this approach, the adults are alert to individual children (observing), thinking about what it tells us about the child's learning (assessing), and always ready to respond by using appropriate strategies at the right moment to support children's well-being and learning (planning for the next possibilities).
+In the Nursery we plan a coherent, inspiring and developmentally appropriate curriculum for our youngest learners - enabling them to make progress in all areas of their learning.
+We have high expectations of our children and view the children as strong, powerful and curious learners.
+It is in that moment of curiosity, puzzlement, effort or interest, that the skilful adult scaffolds learning and adds intellectual challenge.
+By using this approach, the adult will always be alert to individual children (observation), always thinking about what it tells us about the child's thinking (assessment), and always ready to respond by using appropriate strategies at the right moment to support children's well-being and learning (planning for the next possibilities).
 This leads to a bespoke and relevant curriculum which is wholly supportive of the development of language and relationships through play.
 Play is the mode in which children meaningfully develop characteristics of effective learning.